kingjosephm/vehicle_make_model_classifier/README.md

 - GPU 2: GPU-0c5076b3-fe4a-0cd8-e4b7-71c2037933c0
 - GPU 3: GPU-3c51591d-cfdb-f87c-ece8-8dcfdc81e67a

-Training are stored on the cluster at `/home/kingj/scraped_images`.
-Currently, no test data are stored on the GPU server.
+Training and test data are not currently stored on this GPU cluster.
+They can be found on [OneDrive](https://boozallen.sharepoint.com/:f:/r/sites/MERGEN/Shared%20Documents/Data?csf=1&web=1&e=f8ecdv) and copied to the GPU.

 # Docker